edriansds/Search/README.md

 # Search
-A google search frontend made with HTML and CSS, alogn with Bootstrap.
+A google search frontend made with HTML and CSS, along with Bootstrap.